makrai/notes/bruyne21-cross-framework-dutch-emo.md

     the classification task would therefore be an interesting line of research
 * two research questions: can dimensional reprs
   * serve as an aid in the prediction of emotion categories and
   * contribute in tailoring label sets to specific tasks and domains?
-Our
 * we make use of the EmotioNL dataset [13]
 * We examine three cross-framework transfer methodologies, namely
   * multi-task setting, the VAD regression task and classification task are